- How Much Money Is Needed To Invest In Rental Property?

 Another being that the existing loan will have already been amortized for a few years.

-As in typical mortgages, a reducing rate of interest most of the time.
+As in typical mortgages, they usually have a reducing rate of interest most of the time.
 Such interest calculations result in the borrower having his a high portion of installments paid towards the interest instead of the principal.

-By taking over the credit facility some time after it’s commencement, the new borrower will effectively have higher portions of payments more towards the principal.
+By taking over the credit facility some time after it’s commencement, the new borrower will effectively have higher portions of payments more towards the principal loan balance.